meteor/devshopquestions/README.md

 On http://devshopquestions.meteor.com/displays we have a special view to project on the wall.
-In this view we emphasize the banner notification, questions and the Twitter feed on #MeteorDevshop.
+In this view we emphasize the banner notification, questions and the Twitter feed on #Devshop.

 Admins
 ------